epoupon/lms/README.md

 ## About tags
 _LMS_ primarily relies on tags to organize your music collection but also supports browsing by directory using the [Subsonic/OpenSubsonic API](SUBSONIC.md).

+## Artist information folder
+_LMS_ looks for `artist.nfo` files to retrieve additional artist information, such as biography, sort name, and MusicBrainz ArtistID.
+These files can be placed anywhere within the scanned libraries.
+The format follows the same structure as Kodi's, as detailed here: https://kodi.wiki/view/NFO_files/Artists

+Additionally, the folder where the `artist.nfo` file is located is used to retrieve the artist image, allowing a centralized location for managing artist metadata.

 ### Filtering
 It is possible to apply global filters on your collection using `genre`, `mood`, `grouping`, `language`, and by music library.
 More tags, including custom ones, can be added in the database administration settings.